DimeDiose18/DimeDiose18/README.md

 - 📫 How to reach me **dimediose09@gmail.com**

-- 📄 Know about my experiences [I have worked on 3 academic projects, one with the Rick and Morty API, one with the Pokemon API and currently working on HealTech](I have worked on 3 academic projects, one with the Rick and Morty API, one with the Pokemon API and currently working on HealTech)
+- 📄 Know about my experiences I have worked on 3 academic projects, one with the Rick and Morty API, one with the Pokemon API and currently working on HealTech.

 - ⚡ Fun fact **I think I am very funny, creative, my desire to improve myself is bigger than my height.**